22 ways to ask better questionsHow about the quality of your questions?

 20. Questioning techniques

 Numerous question techniques have proven themselves in practice.

 21. Do you want the answer?

 Questions are asked again and again to which, in the end, basically no answer is desired.
-An answer is, first of all, an answer.
+An answer is, first, an answer.
 I may like the answer or not.
 What I do with it is another matter.
 However, if there is no willingness from the beginning to deal with the answer appropriately, then the question is harmful.

 22. Practice your communication skills